Overview of Autism

 This guide from the National Autistic Society explains how to get a referral from your doctor.
 (See also: Diagnosis pages.)

-You might also find this autism screening quiz from Exceptional Individuals useful.
+You might also find this Autism Spectrum Quotient Questionnaire useful.